rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 Whoa.

 Let's apply this to all of our tests.

-We can implement the same test case we've had before like this:
+We can implement the same test case we've had before (at the beginning of this chapter) like this, using all the advanced features we've just learned:

 ```ruby
 describe User do